Developing Better Habits for Home Business Success

 What is the key to home business and work from home success?
 While there is no one thing that will guarantee success, I believe forming better habits will tip the odds more in your favor.I believe forming better habits will tip the odds more in your favor for success.
 Click To Tweet

-A few friends and I were talking about the topic of working from home.
+A few friends and I were talking about working from home.
 We all seemed to agree that our habits can make or break our home business endeavors.
-I’d even go so far as to say that habits can make or break any endeavor.
-Of course, this may be more on my mind lately as I’ve been reading Gretchen Rubin’s excellent book, “Better than Before” while trying to get back into a few habits I let slip during the last few tumultuous years of our lives.our habits can make or break our home business endeavors.
+I’d even say that habits can make or break any endeavor.
+This may be more on my mind lately as I’ve been reading Gretchen Rubin’s excellent book, “Better than Before” while trying to get back into a few habits I let slip during the last few tumultuous years of our lives.our habits can make or break our home business endeavors.
 Click To Tweet

 Deciding on Habits to Build

-The first thing to be addressed is what habits need to be developed in our lives that would help us be more successful.
+The first thing to address is what habits to develop in our lives that would help us be more successful.
 Again, I can’t recommend “Better Than Before” more highly.
 It’s excellent and has much more detail.
-I did find it funny that I’ve come to many of the same conclusions that she was setting forth in her book.
+I found it funny that I’ve come to the same conclusions that she was setting forth in her book.

-To decide on habits to build, just think about those things that should get done on a regular basis in your work and your life that you cannot delegate to someone else.
+To decide on habits to build, just think about those things that should get done regularly in your work and your life that you cannot delegate to someone else.
 What parts of your day could use more structure?What parts of your day could use more structure? #productivity Click To Tweet